narnolddd/FETA3/README.md

 The main feature of the FETA software, along with generating networks, is to calculate likelihoods of network *object models* for a timestamped network dataset.
-Please refer to the [paper](https://eprints.soton.ac.uk/397485/1/feta_comnet_2015.pdf) for an in depth description, but informally, a null hypothesis H0 of random (uniform) attachment is used, and the user may specify an alternative model H1.
-The value c0 is given, which is a rescaling of the log-likelihood ratio of H1 to H0.
-One should interpret c0>1 as a model being more likely than random attachment and vice versa for c0<1.
+Please refer to the [paper](https://eprints.soton.ac.uk/397485/1/feta_comnet_2015.pdf) for an in depth description, but informally, the value c0 calculated is a rescaling of the log-likelihood ratio of the model proposed against pure random/uniform attachment.
+Then c0 > 1 should be interpreted as a model being more likely than the random attachment model, c0 < 1 less likely.

 To do a quick example, run: